Sunnybrook Twins Research Centre

 Woman getting ultrasound

-The Twins Centre has published more than 140 peer-reviewed studies on twin pregnancies, contributing to national and international guidelines on fetal growth, gestational diabetes, weight gain, and the timing and mode of delivery.
+Our research: The Twins Centre has published more than 140 peer-reviewed studies on twin pregnancies, contributing to national and international guidelines on fetal growth, gestational diabetes, weight gain, and the timing and mode of delivery.
 Each study on this site is accompanied by a plain-language summary explaining its findings and relevance.
-About our completed and ongoing research.

 Rohit